Todders92/friday-project/README.md

 ## Description

-_This Repository contains a web page that links to other repositories on my GitHub.
+_This Repository contains a web page that links to repositories on my GitHub, as well as telling you a little about myself.
 It uses Bootstrap and CSS to style the page._

 ## Setup/Installation Requirements

 * _Clone or download this repository off of GitHub_
 * _Open index.html in preferred web browser_
 * _Enjoy!_
+* _Alternatively this webpage can be viewed at https://todders92.github.io/friday-project/_

 _Repository is pretty straight forward.
 Make sure to keep all files associated with this repo.
 Otherwise the page styling won't work._